 So there’s plenty there to keep us going.
 It may seem like a lot to get at once, and maybe the total of £87 seems a lot of money.
 But that’s a good price for 12 items that will last us a while.
 The soaps and shampoo bars, for instance, have great longevity, because you don’t need to use a lot to get a good lather out of them.
 So we’ll be happy with those for a while.

-On TV, a number of shows have finished their latest seasons, including The Big Bang Theory – Season 11, The Flash – Season 4, Family Guy – Season 16 and Have I Got News For You – Series 55, all of which have continued to be fun to watch.
+A number of comedy shows have finished their latest seasons, including The Big Bang Theory – Season 11, The Flash – Season 4, Family Guy – Season 16 and Have I Got News For You – Series 55, all of which have continued to be fun to watch.
 Young Sheldon, the spin-off from Big Bang, is still going though, I still like that.
 And Mock The Week, which I was in the audience for this time last year, has now filled the void left by Have I Got News For You as usual.
 But there are various other new shows around as well that I’m enjoying.

 Taskmaster is back for series 6 on the Dave channel, which I am delighted about, as it’s one of my all-time favourite shows.
 I did wonder if their Champion Of Champions specials at Christmas marked the end of it, so I’m very pleased it wasn’t.
 If you don’t know Taskmaster, it’s basically a show where Greg Davies, with his sidekick ‘little’ Alex Horne, set a bunch of comedians silly tasks to do, and reviews their efforts accordingly.
 It’s really, really good fun, it makes me laugh out loud every week without fail, and there have a really good line up of contestants each series.